847225025/Wood-defect-detection/README.md

 # Wood-defect-detection

 ## Project Description
-This project utilizes YOLO (You Only Look Once) for detecting 8 different types of defects on wood timber.
-The model is trained to identify and classify various wood surface defects, providing accurate and efficient defect detection capabilities.
+This project utilizes YOLO (You Only Look Once) for detecting different types of defects on wood timber.
+The model is trained to identify and classify various wood surface defects

 ## Environment Setup